Downtown Los Angeles is an ideal date destination with great restaurants, bars, and attractions, many of which are within walking distance.

 If you’re into books, The Last Bookstore is an awesome place, but even if you’re not, it’s worth a stop if you’re nearby.

-But, venture to the top floor to see a cool maze of bookshelves, a “book tunnel” and a Horror Vault.
+But, venture to the top floor to see a cool maze of bookshelves, the famous “book tunnel” and a Horror Vault.

 The Last Bookstore has a quirky vibe that is so rare these days.
 It’s an ideal place to stop by for an after-dinner stroll.
 Checking out books just might spur some interesting conversation.